Benefits if I work less than 16 hours a week

 You may also be eligible to get some help towards the cost of your Council Tax through Council Tax Reduction (CTR).
 This where the council will reduce the amount of council tax you pay, it’s not a benefit that’s paid to you.
 You could be excluded from claiming CTR if you have a large amount of savings or if you own a property – it’s best to get in touch with your local council to see what the CTR policy is in your area.

-A lot of these benefits will soon be merged into Universal Credit – for more information about how you could manage your finances when this happens, check out our blog.
+A lot of these benefits will soon be merged into Universal Credit – for more information about universal credit, check out our blog.